Sacramentines

 The Sisters of the Blessed Sacrament and Our Lady (also known as the Sacramentines) is an enclosed religious order and a reform of the Dominican Order devoted to the perpetual adoration of the Blessed Sacrament.
-The congregation was founded in Marseille in 1659 by a Dominican priest, Father Anthony Le Quieu.
+The congregation was founded in Marseille in 1659 by a Dominican priest, Anthony Le Quieu.

 Foundation

 Anthony Le Quieu (1601–1676) was born at Paris.
 He entered the Order of Friars Preachers in the Rue St. Honoré, in 1622, and was in due time made master of novices first in his own monastery, at Avignon in 1634, and later prior of the convent at Paris.
-In 1639, Père Antoine established a religious house for women, exclusively devoted to the practice of Perpetual Adoration at Marseille.
+In 1639, Le Quieu established a religious house for women, exclusively devoted to the practice of Perpetual Adoration at Marseille.

-Sister Anne Negrel was named the first Superior.
+Anne Negrel was named the first Superior.
 The definitive establishment took place in 1659-60, when Etienne de Puget, Bishop of Marseille, erected them into a congregation.
 The final formalities for the approval of the order having been concluded in Rome (1680), Pope Innocent XI expedited a papal brief, which could not be put in execution because of a change of bishop.

 It was not till after the death of the founder, that the constitutions were approved by Pope Innocent XII in 1693, who authorized the nuns to take solemn vows and bound them to enclosure, That same year the Apostolic Process was opened for the canonization of its founder.

 Another foundation was made at Bollène in 1725.

 French Revolution period

-During the period of the Terrors of the French Revolution, the monastery at Bollène, then under the leadership of Mother de La Fare, the Couvent du Saint-Sacrement saw 13 of its members executed by guillotine. from 5 to 26 July 1794.
+During the period of the Terrors of the French Revolution, the monastery at Bollène, Couvent du Saint-Sacrement, saw 13 of its members executed by guillotine. from 5 to 26 July 1794.

 They were beatified May 10, 1925 by Pope Pius XI.

-Mother de La Fare, having escaped the guillotine, gathered together the remnant of her community in 1802 and resumed their work of perpetual.
+The Mother Superior, de La Fare, having escaped the guillotine, gathered together the remnant of her community in 1802 and resumed their work.
 A foundation was made at Avignon in 1807.
 The same year a Sacramentine of Marseille founded a monastery at Aix-en-Provence.

 Nineteenth century

-In 1816 the monastery in Marseille was reopened, and Mother de La Fare made a new foundation at Carpentras.
-In 1859 six religious sisters of Aix founded a house at Bernay, Normandy, and in 1863 Sisters from Bollène founded a Monastery of Perpetual Adoration at Taunton, England.
+In 1816 the monastery in Marseille was reopened, de La Fare made a new foundation at Carpentras.
+In 1859 six religious sisters of Aix founded a house at Bernay, Normandy, and in 1863 a number of sisters from Bollène founded a Monastery of Perpetual Adoration at Taunton, England.
 Oxford also had a foundation.

 All the houses of this Order are autonomous and dependent on the Ordinary of the diocese, who is their superior.
 In consequence of the legal position of religious congregations in France, the Sacramentines of Marseille were obliged to abandon their monastery.
 The four other houses in southern France were authorized by the Government.